SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 Comments begin with a `#`.
 The first two commands simply setup CMake and the compiler for us.
-The `find_package` command will locate Falaise for us, and we supply a version number and the `REQUIRED` argument to ensure CMake will fail if a Falaise install with that version or newer cannot be found.
+The `find_package` command will locate Falaise for us, and we supply the `REQUIRED` argument to ensure CMake will fail if a Falaise install cannot be found.
 The `add_library` command creates the actual shared library.
 Breaking the arguments to `add_library` down one by one: